 I want to be involved with my daughter’s team, who do I contact?

-Contact Cheer Board President Lisa Cunningham if you would like to help out with your daughter’s squad.
+Contact us if you would like to help out with your daughter’s squad.

 What are my financial obligations?

-The early bird registration is $230 (prior to March 1st registration) and $255 after March 1st.
-Non-Resident fee is $288 prior to March 1st and $313 after March 1st.
+The early bird registration is $300 R and $350 NR until April 1st and then it is $320 R and $375 NR.
 You will need to purchase cheer shoes for approximately $35 at uniform fittings.
 At your squad’s parent meeting (or by the beginning of July), $50 will be collected by your coach for the squad’s team fund.
 This fund covers music, homecoming gifts, additional competitions, squad treats, etc. Cheer spiritwear items (including: jackets, sweatshirts, shorts, t-shirts, pants, and cheer bag) are sold at the time of uniform fittings – none of the items are required purchases.

 What do I get for my registration fee?

 Registration fees pay for the following: Cheer uniform including: skirt, cheer briefs, shell, bodyliner, poms and bow.
 New uniforms with new designs are ordered every year due to the size of the program – it would be impossible to try and “re-fit” 250 to 300 girls every year.